 COLONEL THOMAS S. BUNDT

-Colonel Thomas S. Bundt, Ph.D., FACHE is a native of Washington State where he attended the University of Washington, enrolled in the UW Army ROTC program and joined the Army Reserves in 1988.
-He graduated in 1991 (cum laude) with a Bachelors of Science in Psychology and as a Distinguished Military Graduate in ROTC.
-His post graduate education includes a Master’s of Arts in History from Louisiana State University (1998), a Master’s in Health Care Administration in 2000, a Master’s in Business Administration in 2000, and a Doctorate in Health Service Research in 2002 from the University of Florida.
-He most recently earned a Masters of Strategic Studies (2009), at the US Army War College, Carlisle Barracks, Pennsylvania.
+Colonel Thomas S. Bundt, Ph.D., FACHE is a native of Washington State where he attended the University of Washington, enrolled in the UW Army ROTC program and joined the Army Reserves.
+He graduated (cum laude) with a Bachelors of Science in Psychology and as a Distinguished Military Graduate in ROTC.
+His post graduate education includes a Master’s of Arts in History from Louisiana State University, a Master’s in Health Care Administration, a Master’s in Business Administration, and a Doctorate in Health Service Research from the University of Florida.
+He most recently earned a Masters of Strategic Studies, at the US Army War College, Carlisle Barracks, Pennsylvania.